erdalpekel/food-and-restaurant/README.md

 # Food & Restaurant Catalogue

-This is food catalogue web app built with ReactJS, NodeJS and MongoDB.
+This repository is a food catalogue web app built with ReactJS, NodeJS and MongoDB.
 The accompanying NodeJS backend is located [here]().

 This project showcases among other the following functionality: